Stories from Naoh’ra Rabntah

 “My husband was sent here for surgery,” she said, getting it out in a single breath.

-The woman gave her the floor.
+The receptionist gave her the floor.
 “Elevator’s down the hall.”

 Lucy didn’t wait.
 She pulled Danny with her.